Reviewey scoring

 • Reviews from accounts the moderation team has flagged.

 • Paid promotion.
-Pro subscriptions unlock tools, but they never affect a score.
+Pro subscriptions add tools, but they never affect a score.

 How corrections and disputes affect the number